This post may contain affiliate links. Please read our privacy policy.

-If you’ve ever fallen in love with that orange thick, rich, carroty, gingery dressing you find at a Japanese restaurant, this recipe is for you.
-I could eat this dressing with a spoon.
-The salad part of the recipe is just a suggestion—use whatever lettuce and veggies your family is into.
+If you’ve ever fallen in love with that thick, rich, carroty, gingery orange dressing you find at a Japanese restaurant, this recipe is for you.
+I could eat this dressing (which happens to be gluten-free and vegan) with a spoon.
+The salad part of the recipe is just a suggestion — use whatever lettuce and veggies your family is into.

-This salad happens to be my older son’s favorite part of dinner at any Japanese or Hibachi restaurant (if you like the dressing at Benihana’s you’ll love this!).
+This salad is my older son’s favorite part of dinner at any Japanese or Hibachi restaurant (if you like the dressing at Benihana’s, you’ll love this!).
 It’s a great change of pace from the usual vinaigrette and a perfect companion to any Asian dish.
 And how nice that the dressing has so many carrots built right in?
-Seriously the dressing is a full serving of vegetables before it even hits the salad.
+Seriously, the dressing is a full serving of vegetables before it even hits the salad.

 Ingredients

-- Rice vinegar – rice vinegar is a bit milder than white wine vinegar, but you could substitute 3 tablespoons white wine vinegar instead
+- Rice vinegar – Use unseasoned rice vinegar.
+Rice vinegar is a bit milder than white wine vinegar, but you could substitute 3 tablespoons of white wine vinegar instead.

-- Canola, peanut, or vegetable oil – any neutral oil will work here; just make sure your oil is fresh
+- Canola, peanut, or vegetable oil – Any neutral oil will work in the recipe; just make sure your oil is fresh.

-- Sugar – a bit of granulted sugar smooths out the flavors and balances out the acidity from the vinegar and heat from the ginger
+- Sugar – A bit of granulated sugar smoothes out the flavors and balances out the acidity from the vinegar and heat from the ginger.
+You can also use honey.

-- Mirin – also optional, but a little bit elevates the flavor of the dressing.
-Miso is a mild, low-alcohol, slightly sweet Japanese rice wine.
+- Mirin – Also optional, but a little bit elevates the flavor of the dressing.
+Mirin is a mild, low-alcohol, slightly sweet Japanese rice wine.
 You can find it in some supermarkets, at Asian groceries, and online.
 Open, it last for ages.

 Storage and Leftovers

-The Japanese carrot-ginger dressing lasts in the fridge for at least a week, so that’s why this is a recipe for a big batch, more than double what you would use for a salad for a family of four or so.
-Even so, I usually make a double batch, and we enjoy it all weeklong.
+The Japanese ginger dressing lasts in the fridge for at least a week.
+That’s why this is a recipe for a big batch, more than double what you would use for a salad for a family of four or so.
+Even so, I usually make a double batch, keep it in a jar in the fridge, and we enjoy it all week long.
 Might as well make it worthwhile to rev up the food processor, right?

-Did you know you can peel ginger with a teaspoon?
-It’s true—the skin is very thin, and if you take a teaspoon and turn the bowl part in toward the ginger and scrape away with the edge of the spoon, it will take the skin right off quickly.
+- Did you know you can peel ginger with a teaspoon?
+It’s true — the skin is very thin, and if you take a teaspoon and turn the bowl part in toward the ginger and scrape away with the edge of the spoon, it will take the skin right off quickly.
 A spoon can get into those creases and crevices of the ginger better than a regular vegetable peeler.
 This task can safely keep a young sous chef busy for a while.
-Check out this video to see how it’s done.

 - Korean Tofu Salad